Changissnz/the_colted_brother_meme_chain/README.md

 COVID-19 pandemic, subsided and then rebounded starting after 2024.
 It's no biggie, though.
 Nothing personal.

+Yellow is one of those colors that grow on people.
+It's not a bold color.
+It's supposed to be those constant ubiquitous background colors.
+But once it achieves the wrong kind of influence, it turns unreliable.
+And that is sort of what wealth is prone to, since the market is the one that is supposed to divide.
+Once people do the dividing, it's more pro-active, and therefore less yellow.
+But the market is run by human beings.
+So there's that.
+My momentary thoughts on the color of yellow.

 In this project, I will post the same image, but with different captions along the same theme whenever I feel like it.
 And the same theme is the concept of brotherhood taking a turn for separation.